-A good male spy – always British, never American – may pretend to be a different person whom he identically resembles.
+A good male spy who pretends to be a different person whom he identically resembles is always British, never American.
 Not only does he fool the real man’s friends but also his wife, girlfriend or mistress (The Great Impersonation, Assignment in Brittany).

 In each example below, the good spy is a woman.

 UK – civilian: The Crouching Beast, The Man from Morocco

 US – government agent: The Devil Pays Off, Dangerously They Live, Storm Over Lisbon

 US – civilian: Espionage Agent, This Gun for Hire, Notorious